 Each year, Southbank Sinfonia welcomes 33 of the world’s most promising graduate musicians to embark on its renowned fellowship, providing a much-needed springboard into the profession.
-More than just an orchestra, this is a community where young talents can find their own creative strengths, fulfil personal goals, make lasting contacts, and take their musicianship to new frontiers.
+More than just an orchestra, it is a community in which young talents can find their own creative strengths, fulfil personal goals, make lasting contacts, and take their musicianship to new frontiers.

 Founded in 2002 by Music Director Simon Over, players who have completed the fellowship now occupy prominent seats in leading orchestras worldwide.
 From the Philharmonia to the Hong Kong Philharmonic, each proudly acknowledges the positive impact that Southbank Sinfonia has made upon their progress.
 Many continue to play a valued role in the life of Southbank Sinfonia, returning as paid deputies and extras, enabling us to take on ambitious large-scale ventures, as well as to coach their successors.

 Southbank Sinfonia celebrates how intrepid young players can have a uniquely important voice in the sector, challenging and refreshing traditions.
 From our Rush Hour Concert Series to our hit production of Amadeus at the National Theatre and recent collaborations with Nonclassical, iTunes, Sadler’s Wells and the RSC, you can witness bright young musicians setting the tempo for the future.
 In recognition of its achievements, the orchestra was nominated for the 2017 Royal Philharmonic Society Ensemble Award.

 As a registered charity, we are proud to have generated well over £5 million that has gone directly into young musicians’ pockets, transforming their livelihoods through the bursaries we grant to each musician and the full fees we offer in all subsequent opportunities.
 Few other institutions worldwide give young artists such a footing.

 A new chapter for Southbank Sinfonia at St John’s Smith Square